What is NETCONF (Network Configuration Protocol)?

 • NETCONF has not yet adopted globally due to the legacy systems and old established protocols like SNMP and CLI.

-• Many organization still use older systems that are not compatible with NETCONF.
+• Many organizations still use older systems that are not compatible with NETCONF.

 Future of NETCONF